ryyppy/flow-guide/README.md

 * ESlint for style checking
 * Flow >= 0.23.0

-General Note: I will discuss the most minimalistic setup to get our tools running with `flow`.
+I will discuss the most minimalistic setup to get our tools running with `flow`.
 In this project I added additional configuration like airbnb eslint rules, so don't get confused by that.

 ## Flow Installation